Complaints, Comments and Compliments

 - phone: 01200 413214

-- write to: Complaints Co-ordinator, Ribble Valley Borough Council, Council Offices, Church Walk, Clitheroe, BB7 2RA.
+- write to: Complaints Co-ordinator, Ribble Valley Borough Council, Council Offices, Church Walk, Clitheroe, BB7 2RA

-- discuss in person
+- discuss in person with any officer

 Click here to download the complaints form